upsidedownlabs/Chords-Python/README.md

 ## Applications

 > [!IMPORTANT]
- Before using the below Applications make sure you are in Application folder.
+ Before using the below Applications make sure you are in application folder.

 ### GUI